daveydee33/portfolio-website/README.md

 - Don't edit the `main.css` file directly.
 Only edit the files in `scss` directory and then run `npm run sass` to build the css directory and files using node-sass.

-# Creating initial files. (part 1 - intro and Sass workflow setup)
+# Part 1 - Creating initial files.
+Sass workflow setup.

 - dist/index.html
 - scss/main.scss